gbarryc/glitch-classic-tabby/README.md

+glitch-classic-tabby

+Starter project using glitch, where we just modify the original "dreams" thing a little

 # Welcome to the HyperDev BETA

 Your new web-app is already running!
 Click `"Show"` in the header to see it.
 Updates to your code will instantly deploy and update your app.